bendemboski/frisky-girl-farm-api/README.md

 ## Spreadsheet format

-The API server looks for two sheets in the spreadsheet, identified by name.
+The API server looks for several sheets in the spreadsheet, identified by name.
+Any other sheets will be ignored.

+### Mutex

 There must be a sheet named `Mutex` laid out like this: